shahid129/mycar/README.md

  3. Redirected to google authorisation for third party app/service
  4. Once confirmed, your account is created and you can login.

 - Google login has not been integrated due to project requirements and a lack of time.
 But this might be a feature in the future.

+**Results: Incomplete**

 **User Story 10**